Emotional Infidelity Can lead to Physical Infidelity

 The person who says, "I Don't Want to Say NO" (affair # 3) is grabbed by power.
 Infidelity is a matter of conquest, of winning, of entitlement.
-Rules don't apply to him/her.
+Rules do not apply to him/her.
 Others are objects to be used for personal aggrandizement.

 The person who says, "I fell out of love...and just love being in love" (affair #4) is guided and compelled to capture "that loving feeling."
 Attainment of that "emotional high" takes front and center.
 Others or relationships exist to give him/her that "loving feeling."

-And, the person who says (rarely does says this, but does act it out): "I Can't Say No," is grabbed and controlled by his/her preoccupation with sex.
+And the person who says (rarely does say this but does act it out): "I Can't Say No," is grabbed and controlled by his/her preoccupation with sex.
 This preoccupation may take different forms and those forms may alter and intensify over time.

-I know more about addictions than the average professional, but I'm not an expert.
+I know more about addictions than the average professional, but I am not an expert.

 I taped an interview with Randy where I fired questions and picked his brain.